jonpither/cider-spy/README.md

 This originally started life as a tool to help users learn about their own REPL behavour, and to function as an uber smart project navigation tool.

-Since then it's morphed into being a tool to help developers share information.
-I.e. to ping code to each other and see where colleagues are.
+Since then it's morphed into being a tool to help developers share information, and to be a Multi-REPL.

 ![Cider Spy Menu](/images/menu.png?raw=true)

 ## Credits

 Thanks to Magnars because unknown to him I used a lot of `magit` patterns and copied the `clj-refactor` build setup.
-The `CIDER` team also as it's a great tool and the support is terrific.
+Thanks also to Bozhidar Batsov and the read of the `CIDER` team.

 # License

-Copyright © 2014 Jon Pither
+Copyright © 2016 Jon Pither
 Distributed under the GNU General Public License, version 3